southernsun/otr/README.md

 Achieved by implementing in C# using .NET Standard and/or Core

-It will not support backward compatibility and just support OTR Protocol v4.
+**NOTE:** It will not support backward compatibility and just support OTR Protocol v4.

 # Resources